 Kharat has also stated that the office of the ombudsman is the best forum for the redressal of all such complaints from customers since there are no fees charged and no need for any lawyer.
 Register Insurance Complaints for Redressal or claim settlement.
 Awards for mis-selling were restricted to premium refunds since ombudsman’s offices cannot impose any penalties.
 Another restriction is that the maximum award that can be issued, which is Rs.
 30 lakh.
 In case of health insurance, one of the commonest reasons for complaints is rejection of claims on the grounds that expenditures did not come under customary and reasonable charges.
 Since reasonable makes for subjective word, it may differ across the country.

 Insurance companies often reject claims made for buying high-priced lenses for cataract operations for instance.
 However, there is no clear underlining of the fact that multi-focal lenses are not covered in cataract treatments as far as the terms and conditions of such policies are concerned according to this report.

 The list of Insurance companies grievances can be summed up below:

-In case you too are a victim of mis-selling; you can reach out to Insurance Samadhan for expert advise and resolution.
+In case you too are a victim of mis-selling; you can reach out to Insurance Samadhan for expert advice and resolution.